-Organizational Breakdown A tool that can be used by the project management team and/or Structure (OBS) project management team leader in a hierarchal manner for the purposes of conducting and creating a thorough and clearly delineated depiction of the project organization for the purposes of the identification of responsibility within the project.
+Office of Project Management (PM) DOE organization defined responsibilities in Order 413.3B, one of which is EVMS compliance.
+(1) Organizational Breakdown Structure (OBS) A tool that can be used by the project management team and/or project management team leader in a hierarchal manner for the purposes of conducting and creating a thorough and clearly delineated depiction of the project organization for the purposes of the identification of responsibility within the project.
 The CAM is typically the lowest level of the OBS.
 The OBS should be established at the onset of the project to help in the purposes of organization; however, it is possible to conduct this in an ongoing basis.
 (1) Other Direct Costs (ODC) An ODC is a cost that can be identified specifically with a final cost objective that the contractor does not treat as a direct material cost or a direct labor cost.
 There are several additional direct costs that can be proposed by the contractor.
 These additional costs include: • Special tooling, test equipment; • Computer services; • Consulting services; and • Travel. • Federal excise taxes; • Royalties; • Preservation, packaging, and packing costs; and • Preproduction costs.
 (1) Overhead 1.
 Indirect costs other than those related to general and administrative expense and selling expenses.
 (FAR 31.203(b)) 2.
 A general term often used to identify any indirect cost.
-(1) Over Target Baseline (OTB) A project management tool that may be implemented when the cost overrun to the CBB is formally incorporated into the PMB for management purposes.
+(1) Over Target Baseline (OTB) A project management tool that may be implemented when the cost overrun to the CBB or PBB is formally incorporated into the PMB for management purposes.
 An OTB is implemented to regain an executable baseline for performance measurement; there is no change to the contract requirements or schedule.
-The CBB does not change when an OTB is implemented.
+The CBB/PBB does not change when an OTB is implemented.
 An OTB allows contractor PMs to retain visibility into the original CBB while measuring performance when a contract experiences an overrun.
-In an overrun condition, the revised TAB is equal to the sum of the CBB and the recognized overrun.
+In an overrun condition, the revised TAB is equal to the sum of the CBB/PBB and the recognized overrun.
 (Note: Contractor OTBs required DOE approval.)
-(1) Over Target Schedule (OTS) A condition where the baseline schedule is time-phased beyond the contract's project completion date.
-While an OTS may be implemented without adding additional budget, normally an OTS also results in an OTB.
 (1)